TheLaxus/chat-real-time/README.md

 # chat-real-time
-Chat in Real time using Node.js and Socket.io
+Chat in Real time using Node.js and Socket.io (not finished)